 Holland America Line

+You will also find some of the best libraries at sea on Holland America ships, as many loyal cruisers to the line are avid readers and love a quiet place to read a book.
 The retractable roofs over the pool, wide promenade decks, and comfortable chairs for reading or enjoying a nice conversation provide the perfect atmosphere of peace and quiet.
-You won’t find loud music blaring on the lido deck here, and there are great lounges like the Explorer’s lounge that are quiet during the day and have classic music in the evenings.
+You won’t find loud music blaring on the lido deck here, and there are great lounges like the Explorer’s Lounge that are quiet during the day and have classic music in the evenings.

-Of the three first cruise lines listed here, this one will have the least amount of kids running around.
+Of the three first cruise lines listed here, this one will have the least number of kids running around.
 If you want a totally kid-free cruise you can read about Viking below or look into Virgin Voyages as well.

 Read more: 6 things to love about Holland America’s new cruise ships